-When starting your own business, you should be looking to get your financials in place to provide you with the firm foundation you need to launch your startup.
-Using the services of a professional accountant can put you in the best position for subsequent growth and development.
+When starting your own business or company, you should be looking to get your financials in place to provide you with the firm foundation you need to launch your startup.
+Using the services of a professional accountant can put you in the best position for subsequent growth and development as well as improved logistics on a day to day basis.

 Despite the economic aftershock of lockdown, and the onset of recession, there are still plenty of business opportunities for ambitious, dynamic startups.
 Certain sectors will have to adapt, but in so doing, they will also need new forms of technology to adjust to demand.